Tours of the Capitol

 The Capitol Visitor Center, the main entrance to the U.S. Capitol, is located beneath the East Front plaza of the U.S. Capitol at First Street and East Capitol Street.
 Getting to the Capitol »

 Tours and Passes - Admission to the Capitol Visitor Center is free.
 However, passes are required for tours of the historic Capitol and must be reserved in advance.
 You may also reserve a tour through the offices of one of your senators or your representative.

 Visitors with Disabilities - The Capitol Visitor Center is fully accessible to people with disabilities.
-Listening devices with audio description of the films and exhibition are available at the Information Desks.
 All films have open captioning.
 In addition, there are a variety of other services for visitors with disabilities, including adaptive tours of the Capitol, wheelchairs, and sign-language interpreting services for individuals who are deaf or hard of hearing.
 More Information on Accessibility »

 Service Animals - Service animals are allowed in the Capitol Visitor Center and the Capitol.